- What is One Billion Rising 2023: Rise for Freedom?

 Q. Why dance?

-People from all across the globe – women, men, youth – from migrants, students, farmers, domestic workers, indigenous women, women workers, teachers, artists, activists, local government officials, and others – have danced in Risings around the world as part of One Billion Rising.
+People from all across the globe – women, gender expansive people, men, youth – from migrants, students, farmers, domestic workers, indigenous women, women workers, teachers, artists, activists, local government officials, and others – have danced in Risings around the world as part of One Billion Rising.

 Q: Is One Billion Rising the same thing as V-Day?

-A. No. One Billion Rising is a campaign that grew out of V-Day, a global movement to end violence against women and girls, and has become an autonomous movement of self-determined activists and local communities on the ground.
-It is an energy and a catalyst that uses art and activism to raise awareness, to mobilise, to engage, to educate, to incite, to awaken and to inspire.
+A. No. One Billion Rising is a campaign that grew out of V-Day, a global movement to end violence against women, gender expansive people, and the Earth , and has become an autonomous movement of self-determined activists and local communities on the ground.
+It is an energy and a catalyst that uses art and activism to raise awareness, to mobilize, to engage, to educate, to incite, to awaken and to inspire.

 Q: Is One Billion Rising limited to women’s groups and the women’s movement?

 A. No, definitely not.
-As we saw in the past three years of the Risings – many groups and movements joined in the call and brought the issues they have been advocating for in, highlighting the intersecting issues that perpetuate and sustain violence.
-The LGBTQI movement in countries all over the world joined the call, as did activists from Environmental, Peace movements and campaigns, Developmental Justice activists on issues of land, trade etc, the restorative justice movement, among many others.
+As we saw in these past years of the Risings – many groups and movements joined in the call and brought forward the issues they have been advocating for, highlighting the intersecting issues that perpetuate and sustain violence.
+The LGBTQI movement in countries all over the world joined the call, as did activists from Environmental, and Peace movements and campaigns, Developmental Justice activists on issues of land, trade etc, and the restorative justice movement, among many others.

 We have formed new coalitions between existing groups and individuals not only within the women’s movement but also between people’s movements covering diverse sectors including: